 Miriam's Closet provides gently used work attire to people of all genders who need an outfit for a job interview or a few items when starting a job.
 While the pandemic forced the Closet's temporary shutdown in 2020, adults who need items for a job search can contact Mimi's Closet by email at email@example.com.

-Volunteers will again be needed to help sort, size and transport items once the Closet reopens later in 2021.
+Volunteers will again be needed to help sort, size and transport items once the Closet reopens.
 For now, Miriam's Closet cannot accept more items.
 Anyone seeking to donate clothing is encouraged to contact Avon Gifts of Love, Canton FAVARH, or New Hartford Hands of Grace.